Woosmap/geofencing-ios-sdk/doc/APIsRequest.md

     }
 ```

-To send the POI call the method `delegate.searchAPIResponseData` with the data result.
+To send the POI, call the method `delegate.searchAPIResponseData` with the data result.